Meet Will Martin

 -His social, emotional and cognitive abilities have never been in question and he continues to excel.
 He may not be able to fully verbalize to the extent of his peers, but he is able to learn and communicate well.

 -He started on SubQIVG infusions, Hizentra, in October 2012.
 This has been instrumental and life changing for Will’s overall health.

 -While the original brain lesions are now dead, no more have appeared.

 -Most importantly, Will is a happy, loving little boy who finds joy in all that he does.

-So, Will’s Story — stay happy and healthy as his parents, family and friends continue to try and reconcile what we see and what we know.
+So, Will’s Story — our greatest hope is that he stay happy and healthy as his parents, family and friends continue to try and reconcile what we see and what we know.
 We work to enjoy every bittersweet moment we have with our little buddy.